edelgrace/blog/content/post/2010-02-27-i-love-nine-hours-of-marching-band.md

 We sat down at this large table, and the first thing Mario [baritone] grabs is a jar of crayons.
 On the table was construction paper so we would draw on it :DDD The first thing people drew were vulgar things.
 Of course.

 And then we got to order our drinks.
 I got Vanilla Coke but Cloud, being the only legal one there, got beer.
 Of course.
 Everyone was like "Cloud, buy me a drink." or "Give me a sip!" but he was like "I'd rather not go to jail.
-And I don't condone underaged drinking even though I have before&#8230;" I think that's the case with many.
+And I don't condone underaged drinking even though I have before..."
+I think that's the case with many.

 So we ordered our food and it didn't get there until 5:15.
 We all gobbled our food down, left the table at around quarter to-ish.
 But it took forever to pay.
 Since it was all separate bills.
 Some people had debit, cash, or didn't have enough money.
 Ugh.
 After about half of us finished paying, we bolted for the train station.
 Thank gosh it was ony across the street.
 And only after a few minutes of waiting the train came by.
 Perfect timing!
 But in the end, we were still late to band XD